GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/troubleshooting.md

     iam.gke.io/gcp-service-account=GSA_NAME@GSA_PROJECT.iam.gserviceaccount.com
 ```

+In the above,
+- GSA_NAME: the name of your IAM service account.
+- GSA_PROJECT: this is the GCP project to which the IAM service account belongs.

+Essetially, `iam.gke.io/gcp-service-account` should contain the email of the service account you created using `gcloud iam service-accounts create` command in the beginning.

+*Note that most of the steps in the above link to GCP documentation, like **creating a new namespace** would have already been done as part of running this sample (We will be using the same `$OTEL_NAMESPACE`).*

 Following this, the collector pod will need to be restarted to take advantage of the new permissions.
-You can do this by simply deleting it with `kubectl delete pod/otel-collector-<POD_NAME>`.
+You can do this by simply deleting it with `kubectl delete pod/otel-collector-<POD_NAME> -n $OTEL_NAMESPACE`.

 #### (Cleanup) Remove gcloud service account and bindings
 ```